faasbase/fnctl/README.md

 ## wasmrpc engine
 - Manage functions in kubernetes cluster
-- Auto scale functions
+- Auto scale functions in cluster
+- Proxy to call functions
-- Reverse proxy for functions
+- Authorization for functions